mich1991/CI-project-1/README.md

 ### Contact Page
 #### Contact Form
 Contact form implemented in header part.
 Form on submission is opening new window and form is submitted into Code Institute form dumper.
 Form validation is covered by HTML.
-Below Header/Contact form are other contact details provided that may help reaching out to company.
+Below Header/Contact form are other contact details provided that may help reach out to company.
 ![](docs/contact/contact-form.png)

 #### Google Maps